Architecture & Design Program

 Architecture and Design at Southwestern is a whole-brained endeavor: active, intellectual, and physical… the essence of a liberal arts education.

-It is a small program with a broad reach.
-It has regularly sent alumni to top schools.
+Students can earn a Minor in Architecture & Design.
+A small program with a broad reach, it has regularly sent alumni to top schools.
 It exposes students to high-quality technical, historical, and experiential learning, all framed by the perspective of a broader liberal arts education.

 Most students in the architecture studies minor go on to three-year Master of Architecture programs in architecture or design, but others have gone into contract archaeology, their own furniture design business, construction, display design, community development, art history, etc. Any number of majors can complement a minor in architectural studies which gives our students the flexibility to meet the ever-changing career opportunities of a global community.